grisha/mod_python/Doc/pythonapi.rst

    .. seealso::

       :rfc:`1867`
-         Form-based File Upload in HTML}{for a description of form-based file uploads
+         Form-based File Upload in HTML for a description of form-based file uploads

 .. _pyapi-util-funcs: